uptrace/oapi-codegen-dd/README.md

 }
 ```

-Notice that the `ComplexField` is still generated in full, but the type will then be ignored with JSON marshalling.

-You can see this in more detail in [the example code](examples/extensions/xgojsonignore/).
+You can see this in more detail in [the example code](examples/extensions/xomitempty/).

 </details>
 </td>